ConceptJunkie/rpn/readme.txt

 ****

+UPDATE - July 19, 2016

+I don't know if anyone has ever looked at this project... not even my Mom.
+But anyhow, I wanted to leave an update anyway.
+The "imminent" release of version 7 is anything but.
+I have been too lazy to tackle trying to make the wheel work correctly.
+I've been making small additions here and there, including bug fixes whenever I find problems.

+Currently, my short list is topped with switching to SQLite for caching function results to disk.
+I was experimenting with the sigma function and found that once the cache of values got past a million, loading it had become unreasonably slow.
+I think it would also be a very good idea to convert the prime number data files to SQLite tables as well.

+There are a few Python 2 compatibility problems that remain, and those should be easy to fix, but I've been too busy with a combiniation of real life and general laziness.
+The conversion to using generators mentioned in the last update is complete and has greatly improved performance for a lot of operators.

+RPN continues to proceed slowly and it works just fine right now, so it can be used just fine despite being a "pre-release".

 UPDATE - November 16, 2015

 The scope of changes for version 7 keeps growing.
 The transition to lazy list